nculwell/MathStudy/README.md

 - Apostol, *Mathematical Analysis*

   Another classic text (1974), with more extensive explanations than Rudin.

+  This page has some solutions for exercises: http://www.csie.ntu.edu.tw/~b89089/solution.html

 - Johnsonbaugh and Pfaffenberger, *Foundations of Mathematical Analysis* (c)
 - Kolmogorov and Fomin, *Introductory Real Analysis* (c)